-Although it was not required to do so, NIPSCO voluntarily performed the 2023 portfolio analysis to consider changes that have occurred since its 2021 IRP and thereby determined whether its preferred portfolio and the Short-Term Action Plan are still reasonable.
-The record demonstrates that the 2023 portfolio analysis accounted for NIPSCO's ongoing resource planning and other market conditions and developments that have occurred since the 2021 IRP was completed, including, among other things, updated pricing from NIPSCO's 2022 All-Source RFP, changes to the MISO resource adequacy construct, commodity pricing updates, and changes to federal law.
+The record demonstrates the 2023 portfolio analysis accounted for NIPSCO's ongoing resource planning and other market conditions and developments that have occurred since the 2021 IRP was completed, including, among other things, updated pricing from NIPSCO's 2022 RFP, changes to the MISO resource adequacy construct, commodity pricing updates, and changes to federal law.

 We have previously concluded that, "[i]nherently, integrated resource plans are performed at a point in time and use modeled scenarios to show how resources perform over a variety of alternative future conditions."
 Northern Indiana Public Service Co., LLC, Cause No. 45462, at 62 (May 5, 2021).
-The evidence demonstrates, and the Commission has previously found, that NIPSCO "utilized an array of best practices, including basing model inputs on its All-Source RFP, which allowed for an informed forecast at that time."
+The Commission has previously found that utilities should utilize "an array of best practices, including basing model inputs on its 2022 RFP, which allow[s] for an informed forecast at that time."
 Southern Indiana Gas & Elec.
 Co., Cause No. 45501, at 29 (Oct.
 27, 2021).
+The evidence demonstrates that NIPSCO has utilized best practices for an informed forecast.

-IG witness Gorman recommended denial of NIPSCO's requested CPCN based on his belief that NIPSCO had not updated its 2021 IRP and had not analyzed several material developments since the completion of the 2021 IRP including: (1) the introduction of MISO's seasonal resource adequacy construct; (2) the enactment of the Inflation Reduction Act; (3) the presence of supply chain constraints, tariff uncertainty and inflationary cost pressure; and (4) additional RFPs with Charles River Associates to assess the latest market data for new resources.
-However, his claims are contradicted by clear evidence in the record.
-As Mr. Augustine explained in his rebuttal testimony, Mr. Gorman's testimony does not acknowledge or reference NIPSCO's 2023 portfolio analysis.
-Pet.
-Ex.
-7-R at 5.
+IG witness Mr. Gorman recommended denial of NIPSCO's requested CPCN based on his belief that NIPSCO had not updated its 2021 IRP and had not analyzed several material developments since the completion of the 2021 IRP including: (1) the introduction of MISO's seasonal resource adequacy construct; (2) the enactment of the Inflation Reduction Act; (3) the presence of supply chain constraints, tariff uncertainty and inflationary cost pressure; and (4) additional RFPs with Charles River Associates to assess the latest market data for new resources.
+His claims are contradicted by evidence in the record.
+Mr. Augustine explained Mr. Gorman's testimony does not acknowledge or reference NIPSCO's 2023 portfolio analysis.
 As discussed, this analysis used the preferred portfolio themes from NIPSCO's 2021 IRP and updated their composition according to the latest market information, which resulted in additional wind capacity, less solar capacity, and more thermal peaking or storage capacity.
-Id. at 6.
-Mr. Augustine's direct testimony (at 26) discussed how NIPSCO anticipated MISO's seasonal construct in its 2021 IRP, which evaluated seasonal peak load forecasts and seasonal capacity ratings for resource options in order to develop portfolios based on capacity requirements for both the summer and winter seasons, and that its 2023 portfolio analysis incorporated updated seasonal reserve margin targets and seasonal accredited capacity levels that were published after FERC approved MISO's seasonal construct Indeed, we have relied upon NIPSCO's 2023 portfolio analysis to support approval of other generation projects.
-12 As such, we find that NIPSCO's resource planning and selection process to select its Short Term Action Plan, including the CT Project, is consistent with its 2021 IRP, and is therefore consistent with NIPSCO's utility-specific proposal under Ind.
+Mr. Augustine's direct testimony discussed how NIPSCO anticipated MISO's seasonal construct in its 2021 IRP, which evaluated seasonal peak load forecasts and seasonal capacity ratings for resource options to develop portfolios based on capacity requirements for both the summer and winter seasons, and that its 2023 portfolio analysis incorporated updated seasonal reserve margin targets and seasonal accredited capacity levels that were published after FERC approved MISO's seasonal construct.
+NIPSCO's 2023 portfolio analysis has been relied upon to support approval of other generation projects.
+As such, we find NIPSCO's resource planning and selection process to select its Short Term Action Plan, including the CT Project, is consistent with its 2021 IRP, and is therefore consistent with NIPSCO's utility-specific proposal under Ind.
 Code § 8-1-8.5-3(e)(1).